Can multi-agent AI systems help us make better decisions by balancing out our biases?

 From healthcare to democracy, platforms are being created to harness the collective intelligence of crowds.
 In medical diagnostics, for example, online platforms have emerged that connect patients to a network of doctors worldwide.
 This has great promise for opening up healthcare globally.
 But any group making collective decisions can be negatively influenced by social biases.
 For example, participants might make a wrong judgement about how competent another group member is, or be overly-confident of their own opinions.
 This can lead to important information being overlooked, and less accurate decisions being made.

-Follow the project lead on Twitter to stay up to date on the experiment: @vitotrianni
+Follow the project lead on Twitter: @vitotrianni